Orbiter-Finance/stark-snark-recursive-proofs/README.md

 > This project is built upon a codebase co-developed by [VictorColomb](https://github.com/VictorColomb) and [mt-clemente](https://github.com/mt-clemente).
 >
-> Link to original [SNARK recursive proofs](https://github.com/VictorColomb/stark-snark-recursive-proofs) library.
+> Link to original [STARK - SNARK recursive proofs](https://github.com/VictorColomb/stark-snark-recursive-proofs) library.

 The point of this library is to combine the SNARK and STARK computation arguments of knowledge, namely the [Winterfell](https://github.com/novifinancial/winterfell) library for the generation of STARKs and the [Circom](https://docs.circom.io/) language, combined with the Groth16 protocol for SNARKs.